Hands on: Samsung Galaxy S21 Plus review

 Following the same template as last year, Samsung has released three Galaxy S21 models, with the Plus handset, which was the flagship device just a couple of years ago, sitting in the middle of the range.

-While the main difference between the S20 Ultra and S20 Plus was the camera setup, this year Samsung has created a clearer distinction between the two models, with Samsung pushing power users and serious Galaxy enthusiasts towards the Ultra.
+While the main difference between the S20 Ultra and S20 Plus was the camera setup, this year Samsung has created a clearer distinction between the two models.

+Now, the Samsung Galaxy S21 and Galaxy S21 Plus aren't as top-end with Samsung pushing power users and serious Galaxy enthusiasts towards the Galaxy S21 Ultra.

 - Read our hands-on Samsung Galaxy S21 review